 Labor & Delivery (L&D)

-- Only visitors designated by the mother may witness the birth or visit during labor.
+- Only a visitor designated by the mother may witness the birth or visit

-- A maximum of one (1) support person during a cesarean delivery and the
+- A maximum of one (1) adult support person during a cesarean delivery and

 The Golden Hour (Women's)